offbynull/learn/Biology/input/input.md

 #### Nucleus

-`{bm} Nucleus/\b(Nucleus|Nuclei)\b/i` is an organelle that contains DNA (genetic information required for the functioning and replication).
-Both prokaryotic and eukaryotic cells have DNA, but only eukaryotic cells have a nucleus.
-In prokaryotic cells, the DNA flows around freely instead of being encapsulated in a nucleus.
+`{bm} Nucleus/\b(Nucleus|Nuclei)_cell\b/i` is an organelle that contains DNA (genetic information required for the functioning and replication).
+Both prokaryotic and eukaryotic cells have DNA, but only eukaryotic cells have a nucleus_cell.
+In prokaryotic cells, the DNA flows around freely instead of being encapsulated in a nucleus_cell.

 ```{img}
 Diagram_human_cell_nucleus.svg